Pillars of Eternity II: Deadfire

-Pillars of Eternity II: Deadfire is a role-playing video game developed by Obsidian Entertainment and published by Versus Evil.
-It is the sequel to 2015's Pillars of Eternity, and was released for Microsoft Windows, Linux, macOS in May 2018, and for PlayStation 4, and Xbox One in January 2020.
+Pillars of Eternity II: Deadfire is a 2018 role-playing video game developed by Obsidian Entertainment and published by Versus Evil.
+It is the sequel to 2015's Pillars of Eternity, and was released for Windows, Linux, macOS in May 2018, and for PlayStation 4 and Xbox One in January 2020.
 A version for the Nintendo Switch was originally announced in 2018, but has been ultimately cancelled in February 2022 after multiple delays.
 The game was announced in January 2017 with a crowdfunding campaign on Fig, where it reached its funding goal within a day.

 Gameplay

 Pillars of Eternity II: Deadfire is a role-playing video game that is played from an isometric perspective.
 Both returning and new companions are available, depending upon the choices made by the player, which play an optional story role within the game.
 Deadfire focuses on seafaring and island exploration via a ship.
 Crews can also be hired to look over them and assist in ship combat.
 Class based gameplay returns, with each class having at least four optional sub-classes with unique skills.
 A new feature in Deadfire compared to the original are sub-classes.